Serrowxd/AutoLead_Demo/README.md

 ### **Changelog**

+`Version 1.1` - `January 22, 2025`
+  - Implemented error handling for threads; multiple prompts to the chat will no longer cause the bot to fail.
+  - Added an indicator for when the bot is working through a request.
+  - Further refinement of the AI model.

-`Version 1.0`
+`Version 1.0` - `January 18, 2025`
   - Webhook integration with Crisp; we're live!
-  - GPT refinement pass.
+  - AI model refinement pass.
 The bot will now respond with more concise answers and direct the conversation.
   - Chat persistence & thread context.
 AutoLead now has context across the entire conversation, and will use that information to assist in the sales process!

 ## **Introduction**